Motorola AURA

 1. Aesthetic Appeal

-One of the more distinct features of the LG GD900 Crystal was its transparent slide-out keypad-that is, an actual touchpad.
-The keypad, made of tempered glass, glowed with a soft blue light, lending elegance and a futuristic feel to the phone.
-This keypad, when not in use, merged with the sleek lines of the phone to form a visually interesting effect that was yet to be seen on the market.
+One of the more distinct features of the LG GD900 Crystal was its transparent slide-out keypad, that is an actual touchpad, kinda.
+The keypad, made from tempered glass, glowed with a soft blue light, and it just lends elegance to it , like a more futuristic feel for the phone.
+When this keypad was not in use, it basically merged with the sleek lines of the phone to create a visually interesting effect that, honestly, hadn’t really been seen on the market yet.

-The phone’s design, on the other hand, was minimalist and modern, with a smooth glossy finish and slim profile.
-The body was crafted with premium materials, including metal accents that added to its prestige.
-The beauty of the GD900 Crystal was also in the detailing: glass, metal, and plastic in perfect harmony to appeal to the target user for whom style was as important as functionality.
+About the design itself though, it leaned minimalist and modern, with a smooth glossy finish and a slim profile.
+The body was built with premium materials, plus metal accents that add to its prestige.
+But the real beauty of the GD900 Crystal was in the small details: glass, metal, and plastic in a sort of perfect harmony, to attract the target user where style was as important as function, you know.

 Build Quality: